Dudhsagar Dairy plant

 The Dudhsagar Dairy plant is a milk processing plant located in Mehsana, Gujarat, India.
 Owned and operated by Dudhsagar Dairy, a cooperative, it is a postmodern brutalist building designed by Achyut Kanvinde.
 Commissioned in 1970, it was completed in 1973.

 History

 Architect Achyut Kanvinde was introduced to Verghese Kurien, a dairy technocrat, in 1962 when he invited by him to design cattle feed plant in Anand, Gujarat.
 In 1970, he was commissioned to design a milk processing complex in Mehsana.
 He studied dairy plants in Delhi and Mumbai to make himself familiar with the dairy plants.
 He had found those plants utilitarian and arbitrary.
 He focused on functional needs of the dairy.
 The effective layout and good ventilation were a primary focus of his design.
 He analysed needs of milk processing plant requirements with help of dairy engineers.
-Kanvinde has called it the "one of the most challenging assignment".
+Kanvinde has called it "one of the most challenging assignment".
 He was assisted by V. H. Shah, a dairy specialist.

 The construction was completed in 1973.
 With similar architectural style, two more processing plants were built in 1983, followed by an office building with seven floors and an auditorium in 1985.